Splitting and Slow Volume Growth for Open Manifolds with Nonnegative Ricci Curvature: Introduction

 An $n$-manifold $N$ is said to have Euclidean volume growth if there exist a point $q \in N$ and a constant $v > 0$ such that for all $r > 0$,

-In \cite{Ye24}, Ye proved that for an open manifold $M$ with nonnegative Ricci curvature, if the infimum of its volume growth order $<2$, then the universal cover $\tilde{M}$ has Euclidean volume growth if and only if $M$ is flat.
-He also provided an example demonstrating that the $<$ cannot be relaxed to $\leq$, in the sense that there exist manifolds with volume growth order exactly $2$ that are not flat.
-By adapting the methods used in the proof of Proposition~\ref{EffectiveVer.}, we establish the following theorem, which addresses the case where the condition on the infimum of the volume growth order is replaced by the assumption of nondegenerate quadratic volume growth.
+In \cite{Ye24}, Ye proved that for an open manifold $M$ with nonnegative Ricci curvature, if the infimum of its volume growth order is strictly less than $2$, then the universal cover $\tilde{M}$ has Euclidean volume growth if and only if $M$ is flat.
+He also provided an example demonstrating that this bound is sharp, as the conclusion fails for some manifolds with volume growth order exactly $2$.
+Our second main result establishes the following theorem, which addresses the case where the infimum of the volume growth order is strictly less than $3$.
+It demonstrates that, under the additional assumption that the universal cover has Euclidean volume growth, a strong rigidity conclusion on the geometry and topology of $M$ can still be obtained.

 \begin{maintheorem} Let $M$ be an open $n$-manifold with nonnegative Ricci curvature.
-Suppose that $M$ has nondegenerate quadratic volume growth; that is, there exists a point $p \in M$ such that
+Suppose the following conditions hold: \begin{itemize} \item The infimum of the volume growth order of $M$ is strictly less than $3$; that is, there exist $p \in M$ and $\delta \in (0,1)$ such that

-Then the universal cover $\tilde{M}$ has Euclidean volume growth if and only if $\tilde{M}$ splits isometrically as $\mathbb{R}^{n-2} \times N$, where $N$ has nondegenerate quadratic volume growth.
-In particular, under these equivalent conditions, $M$ admits nonnegative sectional curvature. \end{maintheorem}